In this guide

 Millions of people now work from home on a regular or permanent basis.
-And whether you’re an employee working remotely or running your own business, there’s a good chance that you’re going to rely heavily on broadband.
+And whether you’re an employee working remotely or running your own business, there’s a good chance you’re going to rely heavily on broadband.

 What broadband is best for home working?